json420/degu/doc/degu.server.rst

         middleware.

-        Currently Degu only supports mounting the root application at ``'/'``, so your root application will always be called with a *script* equal to ``[]``.
+        Currently Degu only supports mounting the root application at ``'/'``, so your root application will always be called with a *mount* equal to ``[]``.

-        However, as a request was routed to the current RGI application or middleware, path components from :attr:`Request.path` may have been shifted to :attr:`Request.script`, for example using
+        However, as a request was routed to the current RGI application or middleware, path components from :attr:`Request.path` may have been shifted to :attr:`Request.mount`, for example using
         :func:`degu.util.shift_path()`.

     .. attribute:: path